Protect Passwords

 • Change initial passwords, password resets, and default passwords the first time you log in.
 These passwords can be extra vulnerable to guessing or hacking.

 • Ensure that passwords are transmitted securely.
-Before logging in to a web site, look for "https" (not http) in the URL to indicate that there is a secure connection.
+Before logging in to a website, look for "https" (not http) in the URL to indicate that there is a secure connection.

 Use Multi-Factor Authentication (MFA)